 How do I quit coffee?

 If you are thinking about quitting or cutting back on coffee consumption, you might be in for a bit of a challenge.
-If you’re addicted to caffeine, you’re probably going to experience withdrawal symptoms if you quit cold turkey.
+If you’re addicted to caffeine, you will likely experience withdrawal symptoms by quitting cold turkey.
 It’s important to know yourself and accept your weaknesses before you try to quit or cut back.
 Some people might have the self-control and willpower to cut back a little at a time.
-Others would be better off getting rid of all coffee in the house and quitting cold turkey because they would be too tempted to give in and brew a pot of coffee every time they feel a craving for it.
+Others would be better off quitting cold turkey because they would be too tempted to give in and brew a pot of coffee every time they feel a craving for it.

 If you know you don’t have the self-control to drink coffee in moderation, I recommend quitting cold turkey.
 One good way to stay motivated is to visualize your progress by crossing off each day on a calendar or planner.
 You might also consider keeping a journal of the challenge and how you’re improving.
 It’s also helpful to create accountability.
 Tell your friends and family that you’re cutting back or quitting coffee.
 Decide on some consequences you agree to pay if you fail.
 Make a post on your blog or social media account to hold yourself accountable to your friends and followers.
-Finally, and possibly most important, remove the temptation by removing coffee from your home.
-If you know you’re going to be tempted, then just get rid of all your coffee before the problem arises.
+And most importantly, eliminate temptation by removing coffee from your home.

 If you have sufficient self-control, then you might be able to cut back incrementally.
 I started cutting back on coffee by limiting myself to one cup each day.
 I failed here and there, especially if a coworker brought in coffee or offered to buy, but most of the time it wasn’t very hard to limit myself to one cup per day.
 More recently I decided that I didn’t want to feel dependent on even a daily cup of coffee.
 I eventually decided that once the bag of coffee I was using ran out, I just wouldn’t buy any more.

 I’m not writing this article to say that coffee is terrible and that no one should ever drink it.
 I still enjoy a good cup of coffee myself, but I don’t think that it’s wise or healthy to be addicted to it.
-It’s strange to me how people can be so puffed up about their expertise on a simple drink and take pride in being addicted to roasted bean sludge.
-I don’t understand why so many people can be content to be sleep-deprived and dependent on coffee just to get through the simple tasks of an average workday.
-A lot of us would benefit from taking a good honest look ourselves, our health, the things we value, and the kind of performance we should expect of ourselves and to what extent we should allow a beverage of all things to play a part in our lives.
+A lot of us would benefit from taking a good honest look ourselves, our health, the things we value, and the kind of performance we should expect of ourselves and to what extent we should allow a simple beverage to control our lives.

 What do you think about coffee culture?
-Please feel free to share your opinions and coffee quitting anectdotes too!
-If you enjoyed this article, consider subscribing and following the Grammarai Warrior Facebook page for updates.
+Please feel free to share your opinions and coffee quitting anecdotes too!